Question Answering as Programming for Solving Time-Sensitive Questions: Experiments

 \subsubsection{Datasets}

 We consider several widely-used temporal reasoning datasets: TimeQA \citep{timeqa}, TempQuestions \citep{tempquestions} and TimeQuestions \citep{timequestions}.

-\nbf{TimeQA} is a time-sensitive question answering dataset curated by extracting time-evolving facts from WikiData and aligning them with corresponding Wikipedia pages with the help of human workers.
+\nbf{TimeQA} is a time-sensitive question answering dataset curated by extracting time-evolving facts from WikiData and aligning them with Wikipedia pages with the help of human workers.
 The dataset comprises two subsets with different levels of difficulty.
-The easy subset contains documents with asked temporal information explicitly stated, while the hard subset requires more advanced reasoning skills as the temporal information is implicit and cannot be easily retrieved through keyword searches.
+The easy subset contains documents with asked temporal information explicitly stated, while the hard subset requires more advanced reasoning skills as the temporal information is implicit and cannot be retrieved through keyword searching.

-\nbf{TempQuestions} and \nbf{TimeQuestions} are two similar temporal QA datasets compiled from a variety of general purpose KG-QA benchmarks.
+\nbf{TempQuestions} and \nbf{TimeQuestions} are two similar temporal QA datasets compiled from a variety of general-purpose KG-QA benchmarks.
 Questions are divided into four classes: explicit temporal, implicit temporal, temporal answer and ordinal constraints.
-Since we are focusing on solving factual problems with time constraints, we choose the explicit ones and we also remove the questions without any temporal signal because they are not suitable for testing the effectiveness of our approach.
+We choose the explicit subset and remove the questions without any temporal signal.
+This is because implicit questions require extra steps to uncover the implicit time indicated by the things/events, while we only use a simple Wikipedia search engine and there are so many ambiguous things that have the same name (e.g., song, movie, person name, ...), it is difficult for LLMs to determine which entity the question is referring to.
+Therefore, strong retrievers are needed to retrieve relevant documents.
+It is worth noting that our method is agnostic to the way of retrieving external documents and can be seamlessly combined with those off-the-shelf retrievers, which we leave for future work.